 Koala Lou’s mother loves her, but after the birth of Koala Lou’s brothers and sisters, her mother does not have as much time to spend with her.
 SO, cuddly Koala Lou decides to enter the Bush Olympics!

 Spoiler Alert: The Olympics do not go as planned for her.
 (Don’t worry, it has a great ending.)

 Koala Lou Lesson Ideas: Close Reading with Engaging Readers™

 Students work together to retell the story with the large retelling cards.
-This teacher had the students place the cards in order under her document camera!

 Then students place the smaller black and white versions in their notebook.
 They can always look at the class retelling display if they get stuck.
 BUT because they have orally retold the story, this is rarely an issue.

 Students also practice sorting sentences.
-This would make a great student center to practice once you have finished sorting the sentences in your whole group center.
+This would make a great student literacy center to practice once you have finished sorting the sentences in your whole group center.